Ferhatmedtahar/building--api/templating.md

 we can do some simple javaScript in it

 Buffered code is the code which are added to the view .

+- we can include file inside another like export and import in all programming language
+- to do classes in elements : `header.header  , a.nav__el.nav__el--logout  `

+##### lecture 180 : extending the base :EXtends base template :blocks

+like the layout in next js

+# skipped!!!

+---